Bougnat: Etymology

 At this time, Parisians started calling them bougnats.
 The word came to be associated with charbonniers (Charcoal burners) and the Auvergnat dialect.
 (Auvergnat dialect: charbouniat).
 The origin of this strong alliance between Auvergne and coal may be from the Brassac-les-Mines coal sold in Paris.

 The term expanded meaning, to include the sense of Parisian cafés owned by bougnats, which would both sell drinks and deliver coal.
-They were in every working-class district, and one would often see the signage Vins et charbons ("wine and coal").
+These establishments, known as cafés-charbons, were found in every working-class district, and one would often see the signage Vins et charbons ("wine and coal").

 History

 Hard-working, and with a close-knit community, many had success stories.

 Today, although many Paris cafés have changed ownership, the community of Aveyronnais (Rouergat) owners is still well represented, and is relatively well-off, as illustrated in the film XXL (with Gérard Depardieu) in which the director draws an interesting parallel with the Jewish community that lives alongside, in the Sentier district, and which in some ways it resembles.

 The husband would deliver the coal, while his wife would serve the customers.
 Some also served meals, and had rooms to let.
 The golden age of the bougnats was the first half of the 20th century.

 There is still at least one bougnat in Paris, on the Rue Émile-Lepeu in the 11th arrondissement.